#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it should even out as time passes.
+If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 Growing season begins early and ends late in this part of the country.
-The climate and weather make it easy to get and keep a beautiful garden going.
-A wide variety of plants, flowers, and veggies thrive in Florida and southern Georgia.
+A wide variety of plants, vegetables, and flowers thrive in Florida and southern Georgia.
 If you've got good soil drainage, you can even grow citrus trees.
-You'll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
-Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
+You'll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
+Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
 Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.

 Plant Seeds Outside With Direct Sow